 whose sole or main purpose is to benefit society.

 - Current Family Association - A brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted – or – if they have moved – live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the ‘Nearness’ criterion’ (below).

 If sibling priority is lost, it will not be reinstated for any reason.

 In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters.

-Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by Ordnance Survey.
+- Nearness of children's homes to school - We use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight line measurements are used to determine how close each applicant’s address is to the school.

 A waiting list will be held for at least the first term of the academic year in oversubscription criteria order.

 Admissions in other year groups (In-Year Admissions) need to be made directly via the school.
 Please contact the school office for more information.
 A form can also be downloaded at www.kent.gov.uk.

 If you have applied for a place at our school and been offered a different school due to over subscription you can find out how to appeal for your child's school place here: https://www.gov.uk/schools-admissions/appealing-a-schools-decision